-3.00 612-101 Fluid Power Circuitry
+612-101 Fluid Power Circuitry

 Hydraulic pneumatic and electrical circuits are assembled and tested to provide a goodunderstanding of the symbols and language used.
-Some of the circuits are: hydrostatic drives, constant speed drive, electrically controlled hydraulic circuits including air over oil and fluidically controlled hvdraulic circuits.
+Some of the circuits are: hydrostatic drives, constant speed drive, electrically controlled hydraulic circuits including air over oil and fluidically controlled 2.00 hydraulic circuits.

-612-102 Pneumatics/Hydraulics -Introduction
+612-102 3.00 Pneumatics/Hvdraulics -Introduction

-The fundamental principles and physical laws This combined lecture/laboratory course governing fluid power and pneumatics are studied.
-The operation of the various control valves and actuators will be explored through a combination of theory and practical lab exercises
+studied.
+The operation of the various control valves and actuators will be explored through exercises.

-Introduction to Fluid Power/ Pneumatics
+612-103 Introduction to Fluid Power/Pneumatics 2.00